 Here’s my plan for the $100 Room Challenge:

-- Week Four: If I have any money for decorating, I’ll get a few things or just shop my house!
+Week Four: If I have any money for decorating, I’ll get a few things or just shop at my house!
 And then put it all together!

 Just writing this list out is overwhelming to me.
 I know this will be worth it in the end, but it’s definitely a huge undertaking for 4 weeks.
 Wish me luck on my thrifty kitchen makeover!
 Hopefully I’ll get it done!